Culture war: Canada

 Some observers in Canada have used the term "culture war" to refer to differing values between Western versus Eastern Canada, urban versus rural Canada, as well as conservatism versus liberalism and progressivism.
+The phrase has also been used to describe the Harper government's attitude towards the arts community.
+Andrew Coyne termed this negative policy towards the arts community as "class warfare."